 In medical terminology, anastomosis is when surgeons connect two tube-like structures inside the body.

 People may need anastomosis to join blood vessels or sections of the bowel.

-Here we look at the types of anastomosis and their uses.
-We also outline what to expect during and after anastomosis.
+This article looks at the types of anastomosis and their uses.
+It also outlines what to expect during and after anastomosis.

 The term “anastomosis” refers to a connection between two tubes or passages that would usually branch away from each other.